akhalid88/rtfm-generator/READMETOO.md

   -----------------------
   ## Licenses
-  This project uses a [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0) license.
+  This project uses a [MIT License](https://opensource.org/licenses/MIT).

   -----------------------
   ## Contributing
-  If you would like to contribute, you will need to know qwer.
+  If you would like to contribute, you will need to know Javascript and Node.

   -----------------------
   ## Tests
   To run tests run the following command:
   ```
-  qwer
+  NA
   ```

   -----------------------
   ## Questions
-  Created by qwer
+  Created by akhalid88
-  If you have any questions you can reach me at the following email: qwqwer
+  If you have any questions you can reach me at the following email: [akhalid.code@gmail.com](mailto:akhalid.code@gmail.com)

-  Follow my other work at GitHub: https://github.com/qwer/
+  Follow my other work at GitHub: https://github.com/akhalid88/